ipfs/kubo/docs/fuse.md

 sudo chown <username> /ipns
 ```

+Depending on whether you are using OSX or Linux, follow the proceeding instructions.

 ## Mac OSX -- OSXFUSE

 It has been discovered that versions of `osxfuse` prior to `2.7.0` will cause a kernel panic.
 For everyone's sake, please upgrade (latest at time of writing is `2.7.4`).
 The installer can be found at https://osxfuse.github.io/.
 There is also a homebrew formula (`brew install osxfuse`) but users report best results installing from the official OSXFUSE installer package.